-Ways to Align Sales and Marketing from the Bottom Up
+Sales and Marketing Alignment, From the Bottom Up

 The feud between sales teams and marketing teams is a tale as old as time.
 To hear the sales team’s side of things, the marketing team is too eager to turn prospects into leads, so they’re handing over leads that aren’t qualified and are hard to convert.
 From the marketing team’s perspective, the sales team isn’t working hard enough to convert qualified leads.

 The solution is better communication.
 Getting everyone on the same page is easier said than done, but it’s worth the effort — marketing and selling to bad leads is a huge waste of time for a lot of companies, and streamlining that process can save your teams a huge amount of effort.
 Here’s how to get started.

 Yes, your sales and marketing teams need to talk, but it doesn’t count unless you write it all down.
 That’s what a service-level agreement (SLA) is for.
 An SLA will spell out exactly what the process looks like for finding leads and handing them off to the sales department, including things like:

 - How many leads is the marketing department expected to generate?
 How many of them should be sales-qualified?

 - What’s the definition of a sales-qualified lead?
 How are leads scored?

 - Once a lead passes muster, how is the sales team expected to treat it?
 How many phone calls are they expected to make and over what period of time?

 - What’s the feedback system?
 If sales is having trouble converting leads of a certain type, how do they tell marketing to stop targeting those prospects?

 - What sales materials will the sales team need to close deals?
 Who is responsible for generating that content?